NaitLee/Tradit-TPL/README.md

   Couldn't wait anymore?
 Follow its guide to build, not that difficult.
 1. Clone (or download archive of) this repository
 2. Copy the `dist` folder to HFS plugin folder, rename as `Tradit-TPL`
-3. Launch HFS, go to admin UI, Plugin panel
+3. Launch HFS, go to admin UI, Plugin panel, enable this plugin
-4. Enable this plugin **and** configure it, pick a template
-  A minimal template `bare.tpl` is inside plugin folder.
-Use it.
-5. Stop & start the plugin again
+  First start will auto search & use `bare.tpl` for demo purpose
-6. Go to "Shared Files" panel, put some files/folders
+4. Go to "Shared Files" panel, put some files/folders
-7. Browse files.
+5. Browse files.
 See if it works
-8. (With `bare.tpl`) prepare & go to a folder with music files, and enjoy the music player
+6. prepare & go to a folder with music files, and enjoy the music player

+To change template, in Plugin panel, configure this plugin and pick other desired template file.

+But currently *none* of existing templates will work perfectly.

 ## Dev